Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_1_Redacted.md

 a settlement.
-Plan shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in Plan's systems at the time Plan nracaccac the Dronvidear'c Claim Dlan chall not rotrnacrtively adijict Dronvider'c cpomnancatinn for nraviniichs nrnarcraccad
+Plan shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in Plan's systems at the time Plan